Gane02x/MyReads/README.md

 # Before Starting
-Make sure to run "npm install" as well as "npm i react-router-dom" in the starter repo to install all node modules After completing those steps, you are ready to start the dev server
+Make sure to run "npm install" in the starter repo to install all node modules After completing those steps, you are ready to start the dev server

 ## About the project